onflow/docs/docs/concepts/transactions.md

 The script section contains instructions for transaction execution.
 This is a transaction script as UTF-8 encoded Cadence source code (human-readable) which is defined with a `transaction` keyword.

-A transaction includes multiple optional phases `prepare` `pre` `execute` and `post` phase.
+A transaction includes multiple optional phases `prepare`, `pre`, `execute`, and `post` phase.
 We will not go into too much detail as you can read more about it in the [Cadence reference document on transactions](../cadence/language/transactions.md).
 All you need to understand now is that each phase has a purpose, the two most important phases are prepare and execute.

-In the prepare phase, we have access to `AuthAccount` objects, which gives us the power to interact with those accounts.
-The accounts are called authorizers of transactions, so each account we want to interact with in the prepare phase must sign the transaction as an authorizer.
+In the `prepare` phase, we have access to `AuthAccount` objects, which gives us the power to interact with those accounts.
+The accounts are called authorizers of transactions, so each account we want to interact with in the `prepare` phase must sign the transaction as an authorizer.
-The execute phase does exactly what it says, it executes the main logic of the transaction.
+The `execute` phase does exactly what it says, it executes the main logic of the transaction.
 This phase is optional, but it is a best practice to add your main transaction logic in the section, so it is explicit.

 Again make sure to read Cadence [documentation on transactions](../cadence/language/transactions.md)